brownjasonlee/Peggle/README.md

 - Shoot: mouse click or `Space`
 - HUD buttons:
   - `Restart`: new seed/layout
-  - `Guide`: toggle aiming guide on/off
   - `Options`: open the Options panel

 ## Options Panel
 - `Guide bounces`: choose 1, 2, or 3.
 The guide simulates up to that many peg hits.
+Click the active number again to turn the guide off (no selection).
 The breadcrumb fades and becomes barely visible near the final predicted peg.

 ## Notes
 - The guide uses the same integration order, wall handling, restitution, and substep logic as gameplay for high fidelity.